 The family-run, 4 Star, 300-year-old coaching inn has a pub, great hotel rooms and serves light snacks in the pub to an a la carte menu.
 The hotel looks down the famous Haworth cobbled Main Street and is opposite the Parish Church and Bronte Parsonage Museum.
 Just a short walk and you’re on the famous moors & Yorkshire Pennine Way walked by the Bronte Sisters.

-A creative little cafe which is a lovely cafe and pottery painting studio.
+A creative little cafe is a lovely cafe and pottery painting studio.
 Cobbles and Clay sits at the top of Haworth Main Street and you can have a nice light lunch and paint some pottery to remind you of your time in Haworth.
 Rumour has it they serve an excellent cup of Yorkshire tea.

-Serving freshly ground coffees and having 15 blends to choose from they also serve their own blends of coffee that are delicious.
+Serving freshly ground coffee and having 15 blends to choose from they also serve their blends of coffee that are delicious.
 Don’t forget those scrumptious baked goods are all made in-house and you will have a hell of a time choosing just one, and yes they also do a great cup of tea.